Skip to content

 Let me introduce you to the remnant.

 Mariam is a nurse.
-Before the rapture, she spent her days in a Cairo hospital, treating patients, filling charts, going home exhausted.
-After the world fell apart, her medical training became one of the most valuable skills in the remnant.
+Before the rapture, nursing meant medicine and schedules and supplies.
+After the world fell apart, it meant whatever her hands could do with water, cloth, and grit.
+Her medical training became one of the most valuable skills in the remnant.

 She treats wounds with improvised supplies.
 She delivers babies in hidden shelters.
 She keeps people alive when every system designed to keep people alive has collapsed.